Disclaimer: This is a sponsored post in which Pocket Charge sent me two of their products to review.

 However, to put it into context, the Pocket Charge is, as described on their website, ‘a one-time use emergency gadget in a disposable tiny wrapper’.

 Retailing at $4.99, this little charger, as the name suggests, is small enough to fit in your pocket while you’re on the go.

 The battery itself is a lithium polymer battery and the product is ready to go once you’ve removed it from its plastic packaging.

-The Pocket Charge is compatible with iPhone and Android phones, gives you up to three hours of talk time and is for one-time use only.
+The Pocket Charge is compatible with iPhone and Android phones and gives you up to three hours of talk time, and is for one-time use only.

 Once you have finished with it, the company encourages you to find your local recycling centre/facility and dispose of it there.